JCornat/angular-19-1-hmr-bug/README.md

 # Edit

-This issue is caused becauses browsers in `.browserslistrc` file are not supported.
+This issue is caused because `.browserslistrc` config add browsers that are not supported anymore by Angular.
-I fixed the issue with environment configuration (https://github.com/browserslist/browserslist?tab=readme-ov-file#configuring-for-different-environments) :
+I fixed the issue with environment configuration (https://github.com/browserslist/browserslist?tab=readme-ov-file#configuring-for-different-environments), that way I can work with HMR enabled while developing and keep a wider support when build the app

 ```
 [production]